JetonGjonbalaj/RestaurantMenuApp/readme.md

 This project is a CRUD project including JSON API done with Flask.
 I am doing this to practice my backend skills with python.

+#### JSON API
+/restaurants/JSON
+returns all the restaurants in the database

+/restaurants/<restaurant_id:int>/menu/JSON
+returns all the menu items of the restaurant in database

+/restaurants/<restaurant_id:int>/menu/<menu_id:int>/JSON
+returns the specified menu item in the database

 # If you want to try it on your computer

 1. You need python v3.x to run this code